wally-labs/wally-beta/README.md

   - [x] map each message from openai/user message to a chatmessage component, and improve scrollbox
   - [ ] link user session to jotai state (currently using localStorage)
   - [x] add image/pdf upload functionality (uploads from device)
-    - [ ] display file selected on the frontend
+    - [ ] display file selected (if image) on frontend
+    - [ ] display file selected in dropzone
     - [ ] figure out how to delete file from frontend
   - [ ] add image/pdf upload functionality (uploads from drive/dropbox etc.)
   - [ ] updateProfile display (birthdate and heartLevel does not render default value)
   - [ ] update frontEnd to show 3 different dropdowns for responses
+  - [ ] display currently selected emotion on frontend

 - [ ] UI/UX